 These programs include house arrest, DUI restrictive probation, Drug Court, Behavioral Health Court, or Veteran’s Court.

-The ARD program is typically available to first-time offenders facing DUI charges.
-Individuals admitted into the ARD program are placed on probation and required to complete certain court-ordered conditions.
+The PA DUI ARD program, a valuable opportunity for first-time offenders facing DUI charges, offers a path to rehabilitation.
+Those admitted into ARD DUI are placed on probation and required to complete certain court-ordered conditions.

-Those requirements include completing a Court Reporting Network (CRN) evaluation, driver safety classes, community service, and payment of court costs.
-Individuals who complete the ARD program are eligible for criminal record expungement through:
+ARD program requirements include completing a Court Reporting Network (CRN) evaluation, driver safety classes, community service, and payment of court costs.
+Individuals who complete the Pennsylvania ARD program DUI are eligible for criminal record expungement through:

 - Automatic expungement by the district attorney once you finish the ARD probation